 Each state has a statutory period of time in which a victim in a car accident must either settle their claim or file a lawsuit.
 That period is the “Statute of Limitations.”

-What if the insurance company won’t settle my claim and the statute of limitations period is about to expire?
+What if the insurance company is stalling and the statute of limitations is about to expire?

 The insurance company is under no legal obligation to settle your claim within the statute of limitations period, and don’t expect them to remind you if the period is about to expire.
 If you miss the statute of limitations, you are out of luck with no one to blame but yourself.